 So if you’ve the urge to ride do so.
 While a good helmet and bike lights are a must – and be sure to do a inspection to ensure you bike is safe and sound to ride – just be sure to get riding.
 Get your heart racing, get your cadence going, and (re)familiarise yourself with the fundamentals of gearing up and down, taking corners, and so on.

 Once this is done and you’re outgrowing the old bikes capabilities?
-THEN go get something pretty from Italy.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
-Say hi to Ed via email@example.com or on Twitter @Edkennedy01
+THEN go get something pretty from Italy.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
+Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01